TrissieTheHuskyDev/django-queryset-gallery/README.md

 ### How to work with pagination

-The pagination has two nuances.
+The `Paginator` class has two nuances.
 If you want to get all objects you can set `per_page` as -1.
 This way pagination returns all objects.
-If `per_page` and `neceeery_page` are invalid it returns empty queryset and adds to pagination data dict key `error`.
+If `per_page` and `necessary_page` are invalid it returns empty queryset and adds to pagination data dict key `errors`.
+You don't need to work with Paginator, because the `QuerySetGallery` class works with it.
+The gallery raise error 404 if there are invalid page data.

 Example of the pagination data: